 I believe some of us make this mistake.
 This is the hammer and Nail cognitive bias, or formally called “the law of the instrument”.
 When all I have is electrical engineering, everything seems to have a galvanic relationship.

-When all you have is X degree, everything looks like X related field.
+When all you have is an X degree, everything looks like X related field.

 Law of Instrument Cognitive Bias in “Discounted Cash Flow” Case